jthibault03/tp/docs/UserGuide.md

  `/trip`: name of the trip this bill belongs to
 `/n`: name of this bill
 `/payer`: name of the person who paid the bill
-`/others`: other people involved in the bill, owing the payer for this expense
+`/others`: other people involved in the bill, owing the payer for this expense.
+The payer should not be repeated in this section.
 `/amount`: how much this bill costed.
 Default currency will be the currency of the trip.
 `/percentages`: the percentage of the total amount that each person is responsible for in the bill.
 Must have the same number of arguments as the number of people in `/payer` and `/others`.